OLA5 Assembly Guide

 Place IC Sockets and Headers

-Orient CON2 so that the side with a notch out of the plastic is facing away from the card edge.
+Orient CON2 so that the side with a notch corresponds to the empty space on the PCB silk screen.

 Place the third jumper on CON3 to set the LIMIT ratio.
 You can always change this and the output setting later.